Edited by Hwang Hong Su

 Translated by Kim Hoyeun

-The gloomy film industry due to the aftermath of COVID-19, received a great news from overseas.
+The gloomy film industry, due to the aftermath of COVID-19, received great news from overseas.
 On March 6, actor Shim Eun Kyung won the Best Actress Award for her work, The Journalist, in Japan Academy Film Prize.
-This is the first time for a Korean actor to receive the award since 1978, when the ceremony was launched for the first time.
+This is the first time for a Korean actor to receive the award since 1978, when the ceremony was launched.

-Shim Eun Kyung debuted in 2003 with the drama Jewel in the Palace, and has been active since.
-She starred in numerous dramas and movies, and now she has grown up to be a recognized actor in Japan as well.
-As we congratulate her on winning the Japan Academy Film Prize, we will look back into her major works that proves her acting prowess.
+Shim Eun Kyung made a debut in 2003 with the drama Jewel in the Palace, and has been active since.
+She starred in numerous dramas and movies, and now she has grown up to be a recognized actor in both Korea and Japan.
+As we congratulate her on winning the Japan Academy Film Prize, we will look back into her major works that prove her acting prowess.

 Possessed – So Jin

 The film depicts an older sister’s struggle to find her sister, who suddenly disappeared.
 Through this film, Shim Eun Kyung broke away from her images of a cute child actor and showed off a strong presence.
 So Jin, played by Shim Eun Kyung, is seemingly an ordinary girl but possesses a mysterious ability to prophesy death and cure illness.
 To perfectly understand her role, Shim Eun Kyung even purposely spent time alone away from people on the set.
 As a result, she was able to deliver the horror by displaying ghastly looks and thrilling performances that overwhelmed the audience.

 Sunny – Nami